 - An Entity/Owner Statement (MV2844) is completed and enclosed for each individual with an ownership interest.

 - The Business Facilities Statement (MV3180) is completed and enclosed.

 - You've enclosed at least one completed Salesperson/Representative Application form (MV2184) OR a copy of the fee receipt if the exam was required.
 (The exam station will forward the salesperson application to WisDOT.)

 - You completed and enclosed a Motor Vehicle Dealer Service Agreement (MV2085) if you don't own and operate your own service department.

 - A copy of your lease is enclosed if the business entity (sole proprietor, partner, LLC or corporation) doesn't own the business real estate.

 - Two fee checks are enclosed; one payable to the Department of Financial Institutions and one payable to Registration Fee Trust.

 What happens next?

-As soon as the information is complete, you'll receive your dealer and salesperson licenses, dealer plates, and a video tape and resource guide to teach you about the rules and regulations for motor vehicle dealers.
+As soon as the information is reviewed, you'll receive your dealer and salesperson licenses, dealer plates, and a resource guide to teach you about the rules and regulations for motor vehicle dealers.